Drobarov12/FirstFlutter/README.md

 # Flutter
 This is my first Flutter project.

-Here I'm going to place my resoults from MIS laboratory exercises.
+Here I'm going to place my results from MIS laboratory exercises.